How to Support a Loved One Struggling with Health Issues

 When we have a loved one, friend or family member struggling with their health, be it addictive behaviours, motivational problems, lethargy, or lack of self-care, it is easy to go straight into rescue mode.

-Those who are programmed to help others, find it difficult, and as a practitioner, I often see this with my clients.
-When you know you have the skills, the experience, the contacts and the tools to help a loved one, it seems reasonable to suggest that sharing this with your loved one is the best way to help them.
+Those who are programmed to help others find it difficult, and as a practitioner, I often see this with my clients.
+When you know you have the skills, experience, contacts, and tools to help a loved one, it seems reasonable to suggest that sharing this with your loved one is the best way to help them.
 But this could not be further from the truth.

-We all go through our stuff, hit rock bottom, indulge in self-destructive behaviours, get ourselves stuck in dysfunctional relationships, hang with the wrong crowd.
-It all comes with the adventure of life, this is part of our growth and learning, and sometimes, when we see a loved one struggling, when we see them in one of these kinds of situations, it is our lessons that have brought us to this place.
-Yeah, read that bit again, so it sinks in.
+We all go through stuff, hit rock bottom, indulge in self-destructive behaviours, get stuck in dysfunctional relationships, and hang with the wrong crowd.
+It all comes with the adventure of life.
+This is part of our growth and learning, and sometimes, when we see a loved one struggling or in one of these kinds of situations:

 Since moving on from my situation, I learned about myself, my stuff and how to better communicate in relationships.
 By no means do I claim to be an expert**, but I am on the way to better understanding how to help a loved one who is struggling with their health.

-The typical situation when I see this happening is often with my clients, who have come full circle with their health; they have found balance and happiness with healthy food choices, are physically active and have reached a point of good health and well being.
+The typical situation when I see this happening is often with my clients, who have come full circle with their health; they have found balance and happiness with healthy food choices, are physically active and have reached a point of good health and well-being.
 Then, they notice that their loved one has been moving in the opposite direction.
-Maybe they are drinking or eating, way more than they should, perhaps they are in ill health and choosing to do nothing about it, maybe they are struggling emotionally with grief, loss or sadness.
+Maybe they are drinking or eating way more than they should, perhaps they are in ill health and choosing to do nothing about it, or maybe they are struggling emotionally with grief, loss or sadness.

-The urge to help can be overwhelming; it can become an obsession, trying to help your loved one to get through what they are going through.
-Sometimes, even with the purest intentions, your help and advice are not of any value.
+The urge to help can be overwhelming; it can become an obsession.
+Trying to help your loved one get through what they are going through can be a difficult task.
+Sometimes, even with the purest intentions, your help and advice are of no value.

-It makes sense then that expending all of your energy, to help your loved one to get through their challenges can be detrimental to your health, and practically, not the best use of your skills and energy.
+It makes sense that expending all of your energy to help your loved one overcome their challenges can be detrimental to your health and not the best use of your skills and energy.

 So, what then?

-After you have exhausted all of your resources and tried everything that you can to help you loved one, it is time to listen and be available for them to lean on when they need.
+After you have exhausted all of your resources and tried everything you can to help your loved one, it is time to listen and be available for them to lean on when they need you.

-You need to find a time when your loved one is responsive, look them in the eye and explain to them that you have noticed that they are struggling, but you don’t know how to help them.
+You need to find a time when your loved one is responsive, look them in the eye, and explain to them that you have noticed that they are struggling but don’t know how to help them.

-Next, let them know that you are concerned about their wellbeing and will be ready for them whenever they are ready to open up or ask you for help.
+Let them know that you are concerned about their well-being and that you will be ready for them whenever they are ready to open up or ask for help.
 It is essential to understand that what your loved one is going through may be unrelated to you.
-There may be nothing that you can do to help your loved one, other than to love and be ready.
-Most importantly, let your loved one feel your love, without criticism or judgement.
+There may be nothing you can do to help your loved one other than love and be ready.
+Most importantly, let your loved one feel your love without criticism or judgement.

-Perhaps, this may be all that is required for a loved one to realise that they are supported and valued.
+Perhaps this is all that is required for a loved one to realise that they are supported and valued.
 In other cases, it takes time for them to reach out and have the courage to turn things around for themselves.

-Giving suggestions or ideas, judging, putting together exercise routines, booking appointments with health practitioners, clearing an easy path for your loved one to get through their struggle can seem like the best thing to do.
-Still, often, this is not helping, but hindering their progress.
+Giving suggestions or ideas, judging, putting together exercise routines, booking appointments with health practitioners, or clearing an easy path for your loved one to overcome their struggle can seem like the best thing to do.
+Still, often, this does not help but hinders their progress.

 Being responsive and ready to listen, really listen, without judgement, without suggestions, without standing on higher ground, without sharing your knowledge, without providing a solution to their problems may be one of the hardest things for you to do.

-It takes some time and courage to be able to allow all of those things (suggestions, ideas, solutions) to slide away so that you can be clear, supportive and accommodating.
+It takes some time and courage to let go of all those things (suggestions, ideas, solutions) so that you can be clear, supportive, and accommodating.

 I know it’s hard.

-Often it is part of our journey to learn that we have no control over another person’s decisions and what we want them to do, for their well being, is more about what we want for them.
+Often, it is part of our journey to learn that we have no control over another person’s decisions and that what we want them to do for their well-being is more about what we want for them.
 Understandably, you want your loved one to be happy and healthy, but wearing yourself out to make them happy doesn’t serve you or your loved one well.

 Allow any judgement, suggestions or solutions to slide away.